The technical info such as format, poly-count, etc. for each 3D kitbash set is available on its respective product page.

-After the digital download is complete all you need to do in order to start creating your own mechanical designs is to import the OBJ or FBX file in-to your scene.
-Today all popular 3D modelling/design/rendering applications support OBJ or FBX import, so this shouldn't be a problem!
-Although if you ever have a question about import please use this form in Contacts section and ask me a question.
+Once the digital download is complete all you need to do in order to start creating your own mechanical designs is to import the OBJ or FBX file in-to your 3D software.
+In case of ZBrush, a product that comes with Insert Multi Mesh Brush file can be opened directly in ZBrush.
+Most of today’s popular 3D modelling/design/rendering applications support both OBJ or FBX import, however if you ever have a problem opening any file please this form and ask me any question.

 If you purchased a SUBD-based 3D KitBash Kit ( for example an ULTRABORG set) all you need to do to see the kits in the full quality is to apply a subdivision ( 2-3 tesselation levels is enough) modifier.
 If you're a Maya user you can just select a SUBD model and press "3" on your keyboard.
 If you use 3ds Max you can apply a Turbosmooth modifier.